The best events are always memorable.

 Focus on the decor and elements that create the environment of your chosen era.
 Whether it’s the music or food (consider inventing a signature drink), you can execute the theme with minimal added costs.

-For another theme that’s all about the beach, keep reading see how Social Media Marketing World maximizes its San Diego location!
+For another event theme that’s all about the beach, keep reading see how Social Media Marketing World maximizes its San Diego location!

 3. Your current branding